Attractions in Panarea

 The only way to reach Panarea is by boat and ferry.
 The island is easily accessible from the largest Aeolian island, Lipari.
 Apart from Lipari there are various ferries that reach Panarea from coastal locations like Naples, Reggio Di Calabria, Messina and Palermo.
 Those who are in different parts of Italy can reach Milazzo from where all the ferries to Lipari depart.
 For tourists that arrive from other countries the best option is to land on Catania airport in Sicily and get a taxi or bus to Milazzo.

 Moving around Panarea

 Panarea is an extremely small island.
 The island is so small that there are no roads here, only narrow paths and lanes.
-There are also no cars on the island since the entire island is easily accessible on foot.
-There are also golf carts on the island which provide taxi services.
+There are also no cars, since the entire island is easily accessible on foot.
+Nevertheless, there are golf carts which provide taxi services.
 3 wheel trucks and motor bikes are also used in Panarea to move around the island, although it is generally not required.

 Stay and Accommodation

 Panarea can be a very expensive place to stay.
 There are only a few hotels on the island and visitors who are planning to visit would need to book their rooms months in advance since these tend to get booked fast because of the rising tourism.
 The hotels are quite classy and luxurious, and there aren't any options for the tourists on a budget.
 Several times the prices for the rooms have to be re-negotiated when the hotel representatives come to meet the visitors at the dock.
 Some good hotels on the island are Hotel Lisca Bianca, Hotel Quartara, Hotel Raya, Hotel La Piazza and Hotel Oasi.

 Eating in Pararea